JonasGessner/JGProgressView/README.md

 JGProgressView
 -------------------
 By Jonas Gessner (@JonasGessner).
-Please let me know if you use JGProgressView in your app! :)
+If you use JGProgressView in your app then please let me know :)
 <p align="center">
 <img src=http://j-gessner.de/general/images/JGProgressView.png>
 </p>